onzfonz/comp227/src/content/3/en/part3a.md

 ![terminal showing post data being sent](../../images/3/24.png)

-Note that logging data even in the console can be dangerous since it can contain sensitive data and may violate local privacy law (e.g. GDPR in EU) or business-standard.
+Notice that logging data even in the console can be dangerous since it can contain sensitive data and may violate local privacy law (e.g. GDPR in EU) or business-standard.
 In this exercise, you don't have to worry about privacy issues, but in practice, try not to log any sensitive data.